-Device z/VM Releases Providing Support Support Notes Device 2/ VIVI neleases Floviully Support Support Notes

-Note: Control units and I/O devices with parallel channels can be attached to ESCON channels through the ESCON Converter Model 1.
-(See your IBM representative for a list of parallel devices that the ESCON Converter Model 1 supports.)
+Device z/VM Releases Providing Support Support Notes Note: Control units and I/O device es with parallel channels can be attached to ESCON channels through the ESCON Converter Model 1.
+(See your IBM representative for a list of parallel devices that the ESCON Converter Model s that the ESCON Converter Model 1 supports.)
 Conversely, the ESCON Converter Model 2 allows ESCON devices to be attached to servers that have parallel channels.